 The Chamber was instrumental in getting public bathrooms on the Bay Avenue Beach Approach.

 Clamming regulations are important to the Chamber and the local community.
 The Chamber continues to represent local merchants in ongoing conversations with the Department of Fish and Wildlife regarding razor clam issues.
 These conversations have resulted in significant numbers of clamming days added over the last several years.

-We offer marketing support for: The Rod Run to the End of the World, Water Music Society events such as Jazz & Oysters and Music in the Gardens, Peninsula R & B Festival, Peninsula Arts Association Studio Tours and Art Shows, Oysterville Artisan Faire, the Razor Clam Festival, the Tokeland Woodfest, the Pacific County Fair, Willapa Harbor Festival and many more county wide events.
+We offer marketing support for: The Rod Run to the End of the World, Water Music Society events such as Jazz & Oysters and Music in the Gardens, the Peninsula R & B Festival, Peninsula Arts Association Studio Tours and Art Shows, the Oysterville Artisan Faire, the Razor Clam Festival, the Tokeland Woodfest, the Pacific County Fair, Willapa Harbor Festival and many more county wide events.

 - NW Garlic Festival